 ModResUnimod header key

 The header key ModResUnimod is used to encode mass modifications on amino acids (residues) using the Unimod CV [CREASY1].
 Two other terms (ModResPsi and ModRes) are used for other CVs.
 The format of this term is (position|accession|name|OptionalTag).
 If the specified position cannot take on the specific amino acid modification in its default or variant form, this is an error in the file.
 If the sequence entry has a variant that is modified (for instance an alanine -> phospho-Serine), a new protein entry MUST be created that contains this variant (i.e. serine) in the main sequence.
 In this case the modified residue (O-phospho-L-serine) can be added in the new entry.
 The specified modification name MUST be the one found in the “name:” field in the OBO file, not a synonym.
 See the table below for a series of examples, both legal and illegal.
 The position counting begins with 1.
+The position element MAY be a comma-separated list of positions; for proteins with the same PTM on many residues, this can save substantial space.
 Unimod entries that specify an amino acid substitution MUST NOT be used.
 The \VariantSimple mechanism MUST be used instead.
 The tags MAY be defined in the file header via the CustomTag keyword as described in section 3.3.4.